yum upgrades for production use, this is the repository for you.

 1. Trim log files

-For a more aggressive cleaning, you can trim all files irrespective of their file extension.
-As often times log files do not have a .log
+For more aggressive cleaning, trim all files regardless of extension.
+Often log files in /var/log don’t have a .log extension:

 find /var/log -type f -exec truncate "{}" --size 0 \;